exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 * Identity of the basepair (PDB structure ID, chains, residue numbers).
-* Two images from different angles, if it was pre-generated.
+* Two images from different angles if it was pre-generated.
 * A [PyMOL](https://github.com/schrodinger/pymol-open-source) script which displays the pair, when pasted to PyMOL command line.
 It may be used to display basepairs for which the image did not load.
 * The calculated parameters (@sec:basepair-params) with a short description.